Satergo/Satergo/README.md

 ## Build setup
 If you don't want to download the prebuilt runtimes, you can build the wallet for yourself.

-Java 17+ is required.
-You can easily download it at [adoptium.net](https://adoptium.net) or from for example Oracle.
+Java is not needed for running the prebuilt runtimes, because it is included in the runtime.
+But for building or running from sources, Java 17+ is required.
+The easiest way to download and install it is from [adoptium.net](https://adoptium.net).

 To run the wallet from the sources, run the command `./gradlew run`.